 BA Public Services

-92% of UWTSD’s Public Services students were satisfied with their course – NSS 2017.
+94% of UWTSD’s Public Services students were satisfied with the learning resources on their course – NSS 2018.

-The Public Services degree provides a vocational education to prepare the graduate for a career in the Public Services professions.
+The Public Services degree provides a professional education to prepare the graduate for a career in the Public Services professions.

 The programme meets the needs of aspiring uniformed public service officers, support and administrative professionals and equips students with the knowledge and skills for successful employment in public services professions.